last9/opentelemetry-examples/otel-collector/nginx-metrics/README.md

 ## Verifying Metrics

-This will push the metrics from nginx config to be sent to Last9.
-To see the data in action, visit the [Grafana Dashboard](https://app.last9.io/).
+This will push the metrics from nginx to Last9.
+To see the data in action, visit the [Last9](https://app.last9.io/).

 ## Troubleshooting